99-chetna/99-chetna/README.md

 •	Prompt Design in Vertex AI - Google Cloud

 #  🛠️ In Progress

-Currently exploring internship opportunities to strengthen my skills through real-time projects.
-I'm focused on growing as a hands-on learner, sharpening analytical techniques, and contributing to meaningful data-driven solutions.
+Currently working as a Trainee Engineer, gaining hands-on experience in data analysis using Excel and exploring Oracle EPM Planning.
+I am continuously learning and strengthening my analytical skills while working on real-time business data, with a focus on delivering meaningful and data-driven insights.

 # 🔗 Connect With Me